 And since you’ve gone to all the trouble of finding parking, do a little window shopping (or actual shopping) after your meal — just look at all the cute local shops!

-Let’s make things easy on ourselves and relax at The Rustic with family-style brunch (just $17.95 per person) and a big ol’ patio Uptown with lots of green space.
+Let’s make things easy on ourselves and relax at The Rustic with family-style brunch (just $17.95 per person) and a big ol’ patio with lots of green space.
 If you’ve never been for brunch, take a look at the menu and make sure your kids will approve.
-Picky eaters might find it challenging?
+Picky eaters might find it a little challenging?
 Menu here.

 The Fifth is tucked away in II Creeks Plaza in Richardson.
 It’s a lovely little neighborhood joint — great food, great patio, great atmosphere.
 Menu here.